Predeclared

-In computer languages, the term pre-declared refers to built-in information, encodings or tools that are available to a programmer, often in the form of entities, variables, objects, functions or instructions.
+In computer languages, the built-in information, encodings or tools that are available to a programmer are pre-declared, often in the form of entities, variables, objects, functions or instructions.
 It is mostly not possible to overwrite or otherwise manipulate them.

 Pre-declared entity

 A pre-declared entity is a built-in notation convention for a character or a string.
 For example, in the HTML markup language, a large number of character and numeric entities are available to represent characters.
 In HTML, '&lt;' is a possible pre-declared entity to represent '<'.
 The programmer must not declare this entity by himself before he can use it, since it is already pre-declared by the specifications of the HTML language.
 Pre-declared entities are often used as escape sequences to represent information that would otherwise cause possible conflicts in its non-encoded form.

 Pre-declared variable

 When a variable is pre-declared, it provides the programmer with information that he might be interested in.
-For example, in the Perl language, a variable %ENV is pre-declared, holding all kinds of environmental information such as the operating system, host information, user information, and many more.
+For example, in the Perl language, a variable %ENV is pre-declared, holding environmental information such as the operating system, host information, user information, and much more.
 Other pre-declared variables in Perl are %INC and %SIG.
 Almost all common programming languages provide the programmer with such pre-declared variables in one or another form.

 When variables are pre-declared, it is commonly assumed that the value for the pre-declared name is also pre-assigned at the same time.